qalle2/nes-util/README.md

 positional arguments:
   input_file            Image file to read.
 Width must be 128 pixels (16 tiles).
 Height must be a
                         multiple of 8 pixels (1 tile).
-There must be four unique colors or less. output_file           NES CHR data file to write.
+No more than 4 unique colors. output_file           NES CHR data file to write.
 The size will be a multiple of 256 bytes (16 tiles).

 optional arguments:
   -h, --help            show this help message and exit -p PALETTE PALETTE PALETTE PALETTE, --palette PALETTE PALETTE PALETTE PALETTE
-                        Input palette (which image colors correspond to CHR colors 0...3).
+                        Input palette (which image colors correspond to CHR colors 0-3).
 Four hexadecimal RRGGBB color codes separated by spaces.
+Must be all distinct.
-Must be all distinct and include every unique color in the input file.
-May contain colors not present in the input file.
+                        Must include every unique color in input file.
+May contain colors not present in input file.
 Default: 000000 555555 aaaaaa ffffff
 ```

 ## nes_color_swap.py